Electron Probe Microanalysis (EPMA) Facility

-The configuration of the electron probe microanalyser enables high quality analysis of a very wide range of materials, including minerals, metals and alloys, glasses, ceramics and bone.
-The SX100 is therefore exceptionally versatile and has capabilities in fields such as earth and environmental sciences, materials sciences, engineering, biological and medical sciences, archaeology, forensics, process and quality control.
+The configuration of Edinburgh’s electron probe microanalyser enables high quality analysis of a very wide range of materials, including minerals, metals and alloys, glasses, ceramics and bone.
+The SX100 is therefore exceptionally versatile and has capabilities in fields such as earth and environmental sciences, materials sciences, engineering, biological and medical sciences, archaeology, forensics, manufacturing, process and quality control.
 In addition to quantitative analysis of specific locations on samples, the SX100 can produce qualitative and quantitative element distribution maps with resolutions as high as 1 micron, line profiles and analyses of thin layers.

 The Facility is actively engaged in technique development to improve current methods and extend the range of applications of EPMA.
 Developments have lead to improved spatial resolutions for analysis of glassy materials with beam diameters of 3 and 5 microns without beam-induced chemical modification (Hayward, 2012).
 This permits analysis of highly vesicular and/or fine-grained, distal tephras and small melt inclusions.
 Other developments have improved analysis of elements such as carbon, nitrogen and oxygen.

 Working at the Facility

 Clients may attend the Facility in person or (except students) may send samples with instructions for the Facility Manager to carry out the analyses.

 For those attending the Facility in person, training in the operation of the SX100 is provided for clients with all levels of experience and expertise.
 Most clients quickly gain familiarity with the main operations.
 Support is provided throughout the working day and emergency contact is available out of hours in case of serious problems.
 Internet access is available to clients throughout their stay.